 February 27, 2014

 Recently on Brain Pickings, we were curious to see a review of Focus: The Hidden Driver of Excellence by celebrated psychologist and author Daniel Goleman.
-In the book Goleman debunks the 10,000-hour mythology to reveal the more complex truth behind reaching success:
+In the 10,000 hour book, Goleman debunks the 10,000 hour rule mythology to reveal the more complex truth behind reaching success:

-We’re excited to read Goleman’s book, Focus: The Hidden Driver of Excellence , and uncover other insights.
+We’re excited to read Goleman’s book, Focus: The Hidden Driver of Excellence , and uncover insights other than the 10,000 hour rule.
 If you have any great book recommendations on thought leadership, best practices, or innovative strategies – tweet us @ImageThink!
 We are always looking for new learnings to fuel our creative practice.